 Mark is a prolific writer, constantly working on newspaper or magazine articles and books.
 He was Wild Watch columnist for The Japan Times from April 1982 to March 2015 and writer in residence for JapanVisitor.com since 2010 and has written for a wide range of publications.
 He is open to commissions.

-- Mark has been writing his Wild Watch column for The Japan Times newspaper since 1982.
-Topics covered include the natural history of Japan, in all its diversity, environmental and conservation topics relating to Japan and occasional travel pieces relating not only to Japan but also to other parts of the world, including: Alaska, Brazil, Europe, India, New Zealand and the Russian Far East.
+- Mark has been writing his Wild Watch column, first for The Japan Times newspaper from April 1982 to March 2015, then for Japan Nature Guides since April 2015.
+Topics covered include the natural history of Japan, in all its diversity, environmental and conservation topics relating to Japan and occasional travel pieces relating not only to Japan, but also to other parts of the world, including: Alaska, Brazil, Europe (Norway, UK), India, New Zealand and the Russian Far East.

 - Mark has written columns and articles for a wide range of magazines in Europe, America, Australia and New Zealand, relating to travel and natural history since 1980.